 Interested in a quiet vacation in the Bahamas, but not sure exactly where to go?
 Consider Eleuthera, a quiet little island, just 73 miles to the east of Nassau.
 Eleuthera is about 110 miles long and at some points only 1.6 miles wide, surrounded by the Caribbean and Atlantic Oceans.
 While some choose to do a day trip from Nassau to Eleuthera, in order to feel the true essence of the island, we suggest you fly directly into this little slice of paradise and spend a few days.
 There are two airports to choose from-North Eleuthera and Governor’s Harbor, depending on where you decide to stay.

-Unlike other island destinations, Eleuthera is a very quiet island void of the usual miles of hotel lineups along the beach.
-While there are hotels available, you also have various VRBO and Air BnB options.
-When choosing where to stay, you should first decide which side of the island you will prefer.
-While there may be exceptions, in general you’ll find white sand beaches and crystal blue waters on the Caribbean side and pink sand beaches and dark blue waters on the Atlantic.
+Unlike other island destinations, Eleuthera is a very quiet island, void of the usual miles of hotel lineups along the beach.
+While there are hotels available, you also have various VRBO and Airbnb options.
+When choosing where to stay, you should first decide which side of the island you will prefer…the sandy beaches and crystal blue waters of the Caribbean or the pink sand beaches and dark blue waters of the Atlantic?

 The Cove has two restaurants on property.
 The first is the Gregory Town Grill, which is going to be your best choice for lunch.
 The second, the Freedom Restaurant and Sushi Bar, is great for breakfast and dinner.
 If you’re interested in having a drink and watching the breathtaking sunset over the Caribbean, The Point Bar is the place to be.
 Feel like venturing out?
-Daddy Joe’s (photo below) was one of our favorites!
+Daddy Joe’s was one of our favorites!
 Located just a short 5 minute drive away from the Cove, this little spot is known for its fresh fish and trademark conch.